blakefrank/mybots/README.md

 ![PHC diagrams ](https://user-images.githubusercontent.com/86979153/224931047-8baecba8-0a9e-4ff7-af1b-731f2735cd3b.jpg)

 To summarize, search.py runs 10 instances of the Parallel Hillclimber.
 Each PHC has a specific number of hillclimbers that evolve based on the hillclimber algorithm.
 This algorithm generates a child and compares its fitness with the parent, replacing the parent if a beneficial mutation occurred.
 The map class controls the body of each individual hillclimber, and the mutations.
 I made sure that every sinlge population is seeded differently.
-The simple solution for this is to include a random.seed() as the first line run in the code, and the rest will be taken care of through the pseudorandom process that moves a points through a list of random numbers.
+The simple solution for this is to include a random.seed() as the first line run in the code, and the rest will be taken care of through the pseudorandom process that moves a pointer through a list of random numbers.

 Also, here is an illustration of how a brain might work.
 Every sensor neuron is connected with some activation to every motor neuron with no hidden layers of any kind.